Old Wicked Songs: Background

-Old Wicked Things is Marans' earliest play.
+Old Wicked Songs is Marans' earliest play.

 Marans incorporates the poetry of Heinrich Heine and the music of Robert Schumann into this series of events.
 Through the translation sessions between Mashkan and Hoffman, Marans creates a link between two generations that find they have much more in common than they think.

 Marans had previously studied Schumann's Dichterliebe in Vienna in 1978.
 Marans said: "I went there to learn singing because I wanted to be a lyricist.
 As a lyricist, I wanted to know how the singer felt."
 Schumann's song cycle is "infused with a 'young man's anger and passion.'"
 Marans stated, "Since I was 21 at the time and dealing with my own 'young man's rage', that's what I responded to."